 Dianoia: the Undergraduate Philosophy Journal of Boston College was founded in 2011 by three undergraduate philosophy students.
 The first issue of Dianoia, published in the spring of 2012, was by all standards a great success.
-With an editorial board of thirteen undergraduates and more than seventy submissions to review, the journal published seven well-written and thought-provoking essays.
-Dianoia is quite proud of the strength of the Boston College Philosophy Department, and we believe the quality of the department is eminently clear in the papers.
+With an editorial board of thirteen undergraduates and more than 70 submissions to review, the journal published seven well-written and thought-provoking essays.
+Dianoia is quite proud of the strength of the BC philosophy department, and we believe the quality of the department is eminently clear in the papers.
 We invite you to read this first issue here online, and we look forward to publishing the journal annually both online and in print.

-Dianoia fosters open philosophical discussion and writing among undergraduate students at Boston College.
+Dianoia fosters open philosophical discussion and writing among undergraduate students at BC.
 The journal provides a necessary venue for sharing creative, philosophy-based papers that bridge academic disciplines.

 What does ‘dianoia’ mean?